ebezzam/waveprop/README.md

 - `square_ap_fresnel.py`: simulate square aperture in the Fresnel regime.
 - `bandlimiting_angular_spectrum.py`: show benefit of band-limiting angular spectrum method.
 - `off_axis.py`: comparing off-axis simulation with Fresnel, angular spectrum, and direct integration.
+- `rescale.py`: comparing off-axis, rescaled simulation with Fresnel and angular spectrum.
 - `circ_ap_lab.py`: simulate circular aperture with command-line defined arguments.
 Default is our lab setup.
 - `rect_ap_lab.py`: simulate rectangular aperture with command-line defined arguments.
 Default is our lab setup.
 - `single_slit_lab.py` (WIP): simulate single-slit with command-line defined arguments.
 Default is our lab setup.

-NB: `click` is required for some of the scripts for parsing command-line arguments.
+NB: `click` is required for some scripts for parsing command-line arguments.

 Following propagation models are implemented.
 All make use of FFT unless otherwise noted.
 - Fraunhofer.